LightMoving/precision-duplicate/README.md

 2. Activate the plugin
 3. Go to Posts or Pages
 4. Click **Duplicate**
-5. Use **Tools → Precision Duplicate** for intelligent structured generation workflows
+5. Use **Tools → IPG-Intelligent Page Generator** for intelligent structured generation workflows

 ---